Representational Alignment with Chemical Induced Fit for Molecular Relational Learning: Experimental Setup

-We conduct extensive experiments on the datasets generated by the three data distributions.
+where $Eva$ represents the evaluation metrics. $Eva_{M}^{P}$ and $Eva_{M}^{Ori}$ denote the prediction performance in the original and drift distributions, respectively. $M \in {AUROC, ACC, F1, Pre, AUPR}$ and ${P_i}\in {P1,P2}$.
 The experimental results are shown in Fig. \ref{stableresults}.
-The \textbf{values} in Fig. \ref{stableresults} is RPD.
-We also present the DDI prediction performance of ReAlignFit and comparison models on distribution-shifted data in Table \ref{tab:stable}.
-Among these, P1 have the most minor distributional differences from the original data, followed by P2.
+The \textbf{values} in Fig. \ref{stableresults} represent RPD.
+Among these, P1 exhibits the most minor distributional differences from the original data, followed by P2.

 \textbf{Stability Analysis}: Experimental results show that data distribution variations significantly impact the predictive performance of models.
 ReAlignFit maintains the best stability in different data distributions compared to methods that do not consider representational alignment.
 Compared to CGIB, ReAlignFit improved ACC prediction stability by at least 4.5\% and 6\% in two data distribution scenarios.
 ReAlignFit exhibits the most minor performance degradation and achieves the highest stability in varying data distributions.
-ReAlignFit's performance degradation ranges from 6\% to 18\% in the P1 scenario, with certain evaluation metrics showing only around 25\% decline in P2.
+ReAlignFit's performance degradation ranging from 6\% to 18\% in the P1 scenario, with certain evaluation metrics showing only around 25\% decline in P2.
 In contrast, CGIB and CIGIN experience performance fluctuations exceeding 35\% in most metrics on P2.
 These findings show that stability is the critical factor in the success of ReAlignFit, primarily attributed to DRAM, which identifies chemically functionally compatible core substructure pairs through representational alignment.
-Comprehensively, representational alignment improves model stability and maintains strong predictive performance in distribution-shifted datasets.
-This directly confirms the role of representational alignment in improving the stability of MRL.
+In summary, representational alignment improves model stability and maintains strong predictive performance in distribution-shifted datasets.
+This directly confirms the role of representational alignment in improving the stability.